jpestrifork/LidarLib/Readme.md

 but make sure you have installed the package using the correct settings.

 #### CMake
-As both this project and thhe inno-lidar-sdk uses CMake, this is a prerequisite The features used in this project requires the minimun version to be 3.28
+As both this project and the inno-lidar-sdk uses CMake, this is a prerequisite The features used in this project requires the minimum version to be 3.28

 In order to configure the system for building, create the cmake configuration: